jrh1124/retail401k-price-it-now/README.md

-# Fixed Vercel build (relative ./src/main.tsx) + Node functions.
-Replace placeholder with your full PriceItNow component if needed.
+# Easiest build: upload to GitHub → import to Vercel.
+Replace src/PriceItNow.tsx with your canvas code.